bcgov/action-deployer-openshift/README.md

     # Bash array to diff for build triggering
     # Optional, defaults to nothing, which forces a build
     triggers: ('frontend/')

-    # Sets the health path to be used during deployment verification, does not require the '/' at the beginning
-    # Builds a health verification URL, form: <route_via_template>/<verification_path>
-    verification_path: ""

-    # Number of times to attempt deployment verification
-    verification_retry_attempts: "3"

-    # Seconds to wait between deployment verification attempts
-    verification_retry_seconds: "10"

     ### Usually a bad idea / not recommended